int-oid/Public-Instrument-Registry/README.md

 By the OIDI Secretariat

 PUBLICATION: This instrument is published in the Official Journal as L1C00001A/2026 (12026C00001A).
-STATUS: In Force from 1 February 2026.
+STATUS: In Force from 1 March 2026.
 ```